 *Please remember to wear tennis shoes on P.E. and music days.

 This year library checkout will occur during specials.

 Fourth grade year is full of learning and growth!
 To help make this learning permanent, students will have consistent homework to practice learned skills.
 Regular homework will include:

 Spelling: Students will practice spelling at school as part of their weekly assignments.
 However, it is highly recommended that students practice at home as well in order to achieve mastery.
 Reading follows a 5 day cycle.
 Because of vacations or other days off, these weeks may not always start on Mondays.
 Spelling tests will be on the final day of the 5 day reading week.
 Students will bring their spelling words and homework home the first day of each week.

-Suggestions of how to practice spelling words include: writing each word multiple times, writing meaningful sentences for each word, use stair steps to help remember patterns, practice words on Spelling City, write in sand or with other textures, and write vowels with one color and consonants with another color.
+Suggestions of how to practice spelling words include: writing each word multiple times, writing meaningful sentences for each word, use stair steps to help remember patterns, write in sand or with other textures, and write vowels with one color and consonants with another color.

 Spelling grades are as follows:

 90% and above (with beyond level list) — 4